top of page

 Yale University School of Medicine

-Fikrig is the Waldemar von Zedtwitz Professor of Medicine, Epidemiology, and Microbial Pathogenesis at Yale University School of Medicine.
-He is also an investigator at the Howard Hughes Medical Institute and the Section Chief of the Section of Infectious Diseases within the Department of Internal Medicine at Yale.
-He is leading Project 3 as one of the most successful, productive, and senior leaders in vector-borne diseases and is internationally recognized for his seminal contributions in advancing the research involving tick-borne infections.
-His initial scientific studies contributed to the development of the first ever FDA-approved human Lyme disease vaccine.
-He has authored more than 330 research articles, including writing reviews and book chapters, and has led a number of pivotal discoveries in infectious diseases, particularly in tick-bone infections including Lyme disease, human granulocytic anaplasmosis, and West Nile virus.
-He is the recipient of many awards including an NIH Merit award and has continually been funded by major extramural sources including the NIH and the HHMI since the early 1990s.
+Dr. Fikrig is the Waldemar von Zedtwitz Professor of Medicine, Epidemiology and Microbial Pathogenesis at Yale University School of Medicine, and the Chief of Infectious Diseases in the Department of Internal Medicine at Yale University and Yale New Haven Hospital.
+He has led Project 3 of this grant since 2018, which will investigate the metabolic and signaling pathway components (of Projects 1 and 2) as anti-tick vaccine targets.
+He is one of the most successful, productive, and senior leaders in vector-borne diseases.
+Dr. Fikrig is internationally recognized for his seminal contributions in advancing research involving tick-borne infections.
+His initial scientific studies contributed to the development of an FDA-approved human Lyme disease vaccine.
+Dr. Fikrig has authored more than 400 research articles, including reviews and book chapters.
+These studies have led to a number of pivotal discoveries in infectious diseases, particularly in tick-borne and mosquito-transmitted diseases.
+He is the recipient of many awards, including an NIH Merit award, and has been extramurally funded by NIH since the early 1990s.
 Read more

 Pedra Co-PI UMB Proj2.jpg